-The Pharmacy Directory will also tell you which of the pharmacies in our network have preferred cost-sharing, which may be lower than the standard cost-sharing offered by other network pharmacies for some drugs.
+The Pharmacy Directory will also tell you which of the pharmacies in our network have preferred cost sharing, which may be lower than the standard cost sharing offered by other network pharmacies for some drugs.

-If you don't have the Pharmacy Directory, you can get a copy from Customer Care (phone numbers are printed on the back cover of this booklet).
-At any time, you can call Customer Care to get up-to-date information about changes in the pharmacy network.
+If you don't have the Pharmacy Directory, you can get a copy from Customer Care.
 You can also find this information on our website at MedMutual.com/MAgroup.